ximagine-team/eslint-plugin/src/rules/function-params-destructuring.md

 ### Parameter Naming Convention

-The rule follows these priorities when naming parameters:
+When applying auto-fix, the rule follows these priorities for the parameter name:

 1. If the function returns JSX (React components), the parameter will be named `props`
 2. If the type ends with `Props` (including intersection types like `ButtonProps & HTMLProps`), the parameter will also be named `props`